rahgadda/React/README.md

       - `webpack-dev-server:` A minimal server for client-side development.
       - `html-webpack-plugin:` Generate a html file and hooks with `index.js` file.
       - `html-loader:` Export html as string to be read by webpack.
-- React can also be created using CDN
+- Create React Web Application using CDN
   - [Link](https://reactjs.org/docs/cdn-links.html)
   - [Application](./02-MyDev/00/simple-react-app)
 - HelloWorld React App steps